 A TableLayoutPanel works like a table in Microsoft Office Word: It has rows and columns, and an individual cell can span multiple rows and columns.
 Each cell can hold one control (like a button, a check box, or a label).
 Your TableLayoutPanel will have a PictureBox control spanning its entire top row, a CheckBox control in its lower-left cell, and four Button controls in its lower-right cell.

 Currently, the TableLayoutPanel has two equal-size rows and two equal-size columns.
 You need to resize them so the top row and right column are both much bigger.
 In Windows Forms Designer, select the TableLayoutPanel.
 In the upper-right corner, there is a small black triangle button, which appears as follows.

 This button indicates that the control has tasks that help you set its properties automatically.

-Click the Edit Rows and Columns task to display the Column and Row Styles window.
-Click Column1, and set its size to 15 percent by being sure the Percent button is selected and entering 15 in the Percent box.
+Choose the Edit Rows and Columns task to display the Column and Row Styles window.
+Choose Column1, and set its size to 15 percent by being sure the Percent button is selected and entering 15 in the Percent box.
 (That's a NumericUpDown control, which you will use in a later tutorial.)
-Click Column2 and set it to 85 percent.
-Don't click the OK button yet, because the window will close.
+Choose Column2 and set it to 85 percent.
+Don't choose the OK button yet, because the window will close.
 (But if you do, you can reopen it using the task list.)

-From the Show drop-down list at the top of the window, click Rows.
+From the Show drop-down list at the top of the window, choose Rows.
 Set Row1 to 90 percent and Row2 to 10 percent.

-Click OK.
+Choose the OK button.
 Your TableLayoutPanel should now have a large top row, a small bottom row, a small left column, and a large right column.
-You can resize the rows and columns in the TableLayoutPanel by dragging their borders.
+You can resize the rows and columns in the TableLayoutPanel by choosing tableLayoutPanel1 in the form and then dragging its row and column borders.